The Second Act

+Everyone assumes the old app needs to go.
 Consultants pitch rewrites.
 Candidates want greenfield.
 Conference talks celebrate "starting fresh."
-Shiny is easy to sell… understanding is work.
+We think they're usually wrong.

 A rewrite is what you choose when you don't understand what you have yet.